-Chinese industrial output appears to have recovered quickly, but then stalled, as steel inventory levels in the country are depleted from record-highs as reflected by weekly Shanghai storage data for both traders and steel mills.
-Steel mill inventories are closer to 'normal' levels but show no signs of declining of late.
+Chinese industrial output appears to have recovered quickly as steel inventory levels in the country are depleted from record-highs as reflected by weekly Shanghai storage data for both traders and steel mills.
+Steel mill inventories are around year-ago levels.